 If you always have too many things to do, it is not surprising that you feel overwhelmed and stressed.
 Improved mental health is one of the reasons why you should start slow living.

-Taking a slower approach to your everyday life will help reduce the stress and anxiety you would have had when rushing to do things.
-You will also take your time when doing your tasks and allow yourself to rest, relax and unwind when you need to.
+When leading a slow-paced life, you will also take your time when making important decisions and doing your tasks, and allow yourself to rest, relax and unwind whenever you need to.

 - To focus on other important things